Lunar Claims and Free Speech by Holiday Mathis - Boston Herald - Go Tech Daily

 While the assertive Aries moon encounters Jupiter, you tolerate opinions that differ from yours.
 Even listen to them.
 Free speech is essential for the evolution of a society – a freedom that is useless if it is not exercised.
 Those who only say the accepted do not move the needle to the truth.
 To test ideas, they must be heard.

 ARIES (March 21 – April 19).
 We need eachother.
-We show it in different ways – friendly statements, tearful interactions, public recognition – all to strengthen connectedness and to communicate the power and nature of a relationship.
+We show it in different ways – friendly statements, tearful interactions, public acknowledgments – all to reinforce connectedness and to communicate the power and nature of a relationship.

 TAURUS (April 20 to May 20).
 Although something certainly seems acceptable when more people do it, it should not in itself be a factor in a moral or value-driven decision.
 The question that really matters: is that right?